On the stability of anti-de Sitter spacetime: Introduction

-\textit{Introduction.} Stability of de Sitter and Minkowski spacetimes under small perturbations was established in 1986\cite{Friedrich1986} and 1993\cite{Christodoulou:1993uv}.
+Stability of de Sitter and Minkowski spacetimes under small perturbations was established in 1986\cite{Friedrich1986} and 1993\cite{Christodoulou:1993uv}.
 Following the Anti-de Sitter (AdS)/Conformal Field Theory (CFT) conjecture\cite{Maldacena:1997re}, the question of the stability of AdS became more interesting.
 Using the AdS/CFT conjecture it is possible to address the important question of thermalization and equilibration of strongly coupled CFTs, which is dual to the question of whether or not small perturbations of AdS collapse to a black hole.
 The stability of AdS against arbitrarily small scalar field perturbations was first studied numerically in spherical symmetry\footnote{Novel results beyond spherical symmetry were recently presented by Dias and Santos\cite{Dias:2016ewl}.} by Bizo\'n and Rostworowski in 2011\cite{Bizon:2011gg}, where the authors suggested that a large class of perturbations eventually collapse to form a black hole even at arbitrarily small amplitude, $\epsilon$.
 However, in such simulations a finite $\epsilon$ must be used, leaving room for doubt as to whether arbitrarily small perturbations do actually form a black hole\cite{Dimitrakopoulos:2014ada}.
-The probing of small-amplitude perturbations is aided by the recently proposed renormalization flow equations (RFEs)\cite{Balasubramanian:2014cja,Craps:2014vaa,Craps:2014jwa} for which any behavior observed at amplitude $\epsilon$ and time $t/\epsilon^2$ is also present at an amplitude $\epsilon'$ and time $t/\epsilon'^2$.
+The probing of small-amplitude perturbations is aided by the recently proposed renormalization flow equations (RFEs)\cite{Balasubramanian:2014cja, Craps:2014vaa, Craps:2014jwa} for which any behavior observed at amplitude $\epsilon$ and time $t/\epsilon^2$ is also present at an amplitude $\epsilon'$ and time $t/\epsilon'^2$.
 This rescaling symmetry was used by Bizo\'n \textit{et al.} to argue for the instability of AdS$_5$ based on a divergence in the RFE solution for specific initial data\cite{Bizon:2015pfa}.
 However, it is suspected that this divergence is a gauge-dependent effect\cite{Craps:2015iia}.
+The gauge dependence is understood as an infinite redshift in AdS$_5$ and signals that the assumption that the system is weakly gravitating is no longer valid\cite{Dimitrakopoulos:2016tss}.
+Recently, Moschidis has shown that the Einstein--null dust system with an inner mirror\cite{Moschidis:2017llu} and the Einstein--massless Vlasov system\cite{Moschidis:2018ruk} are unstable.

 In this paper, we address the AdS stability question and the concerns of \cite{Craps:2015iia} by performing a detailed study of the RFEs and the nonlinear Einstein equations.
 Our study is the first to examine the gauge dependence of the RFEs and dynamics in AdS beyond five dimensions.
 Our numerical methods enable us to study the RFEs to a much higher accuracy than previous work, providing new insight into when the RFEs are no longer valid and the reasons they fail.
 With a new understanding of the RFEs we revisit AdS$_4$, finding agreement with previous work\cite{Balasubramanian:2014cja,Green:2015dsa} but strong contrast with what is observed in higher dimensions.
 Finally, we show that our results are largely robust against the choice of initial data and present evidence that the dynamics of AdS$_4$ are more intricate than in higher dimensions.